projectsesame/sesame/site/content/docs/v1.3.0/grpc-tls-howto.md

 ## Rotating Certificates

-Eventually the certificates that Contour & Envoy use will need to be rotated.
+Eventually the certificates that Sesame & Envoy use will need to be rotated.
-The following steps can be taken to change the certificates that Contour / Envoy are using with new ones.
+The following steps can be taken to change the certificates that Sesame / Envoy are using with new ones.
 The high-level

 1. Delete the secret that holds the gRPC TLS keypair
 2. Generate new secrets
-3. Contour will automatically rotate its certificate
+3. Sesame will automatically rotate its certificate
 4. Restart all Envoy pods

-### Rotate using the contour-cergen job
+### Rotate using the Sesame-cergen job

-If using the built-in Contour certificate generation the following steps can be taken:
+If using the built-in Sesame certificate generation the following steps can be taken:

 1. Delete the secret that holds the gRPC TLS keypair
-  - `kubectl delete secret cacert contourcert envoycert -n projectcontour`
+  - `kubectl delete secret cacert Sesamecert envoycert -n projectsesame`
-2. Delete the contour-certgen job
+2. Delete the Sesame-certgen job
- - `kubectl delete job contour-certgen -n projectcontour`
+ - `kubectl delete job Sesame-certgen -n projectsesame`
-3. Reapply the contour-certgen job from [certgen.yaml][1]
+3. Reapply the Sesame-certgen job from [certgen.yaml][1]
 4. Restart all Envoy pods

 # Conclusion

-Once this process is done, the certificates will be present as Secrets in the `projectcontour` namespace, as required by [examples/contour][4].
+Once this process is done, the certificates will be present as Secrets in the `projectsesame` namespace, as required by [examples/Sesame][4].

-[1]: {{< param github_url >}}/tree/{{page.version}}/examples/contour/02-job-certgen.yaml
+[1]: {{< param github_url >}}/tree/{{page.version}}/examples/Sesame/02-job-certgen.yaml
-[2]: {{< param github_url >}}/tree/{{page.version}}/_integration/cert-contour.ext
+[2]: {{< param github_url >}}/tree/{{page.version}}/_integration/cert-Sesame.ext
 [3]: {{< param github_url >}}/tree/{{page.version}}/_integration/cert-envoy.ext
-[4]: {{< param github_url >}}/tree/{{page.version}}/examples/contour
+[4]: {{< param github_url >}}/tree/{{page.version}}/examples/Sesame